Everyone Should Know CPR, Because Everyone Has Power To Save Lives In Their Hands.

 - Cardiac arrest occurs twice as frequently in men compared to women.

-- There has never been a case of HIV transmitted by mouth-to-mouth CPR.
+- There has never been a case of HIV transmitted by mouth-to-mouth CPR when Personal Protective Equipment (PPE) is used.

-- In sudden cardiac arrest the heart goes from a normal heartbeat to a quivering rhythm called ventricular fibrillation (VF).
+- In sudden cardiac arrest the heart goes from a normal heartbeat to a quivering rhythm called ventricular fibrillation (VFib).
 This happens in approximately 2/3rds of all cardiac arrests.
-VF is fatal unless an electric shock, called defibrillation, can be given.
-CPR does not stop VF but CPR extends the window of time in which defibrillation can be effective.
-CPR provides a trickle of oxygenated blood to the brain and heart and keeps these organs alive until defibrillation can shock the heart into a normal rhythm.
-If CPR is started within 4 minutes of collapse and defibrillation provided within 10 minutes a person has a 40% chance of survival.
+VFib is fatal unless an electric shock, called defibrillation, can be given.
+CPR does not stop VFib but CPR extends the window of time in which defibrillation can be effective.
+CPR provides trickles of oxygenated blood to the brain and heart and keeps these organs alive until defibrillation can shock the heart into a normal rhythm.
+If CPR is started within 4 minutes of collapse and defibrillation provided within 10 minutes a person has a greater chance of survival.

 A Life Saved through CPR (American Red Cross)

-DISCLAIMER: We offer American Red Cross certification courses in addition to several other courses which have been developed and/or accredited by other governing agencies.
-The A.R.C. courses strongly promotes knowledge and proficiency in CPR/AED and First Aid, and has developed educational materials for that purpose.
-Use of these materials does not represent sponsorship by the ARC and any fees charged do not represent income to the association.
+DISCLAIMER: We offer American Red Cross and ProTrainings certification courses which have been developed and/or accredited by American Heart Association guidelines.
+All of our courses strongly promotes knowledge and proficiency in CPR/AED and First Aid, and has developed educational materials for that purpose.
+Use of these materials does not represent sponsorship and any fees charged do not represent income to the association.